What Is Fake News and How Do You Spot It?

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

-The modern day disinformation epidemic is not the first chapter in the dissemination of made-up facts.
+The modern-day disinformation epidemic is not the first chapter in disseminating made-up facts.
 The so-called age of post-truth existed long before misinformation became known as fake news.

-But today that term has become an integral part of global political warfare.
+But that term has become an integral part of global political warfare today.
 It can affect elections, fuel ethnic violence and help crush dissent.
-So many people want to know what is distorted, what is credible and what is fake news?
+So many people want to know what is distorted, credible, and fake news.

-Fake news spans multiple styles and practices, including everything from clickbait websites to satirical ones.
+Fake news spans multiple styles and practices, from clickbait websites to satirical ones.

 What Is Fake News?

-During the peak of the Cold War, the UK’s foriegn office housed the so-called Information Research Department.
-The IRD’s primary function was to forge documents and produce “fake news stories” that were later fed to mainstream journalists and academics.
+During the peak of the Cold War, the UK’s foreign office housed the so-called Information Research Department.
+The IRD’s primary function was to forge documents and produce “fake news stories” later fed to mainstream journalists and academics.

-In 1963, the department exploited an incident in Bulgaria where a group of African students left the country, claiming racial descrimination.
+In 1963, the department exploited an incident in Bulgaria where African students left the country, claiming racial discrimination.
 The IRD disseminated phony press releases, accusing Bulgaria of “white superiority.”

-Although seismic changes in online technology have given rise to far more sophisticated campaigns, the concept of faking news and spreading falsehoods to confuse or undermine one’s enemy is nothing new.
+Although seismic changes in online technology have given rise to far more sophisticated campaigns, faking news and spreading falsehoods to confuse or undermine one’s enemy is nothing new.

-Russia’s alleged interference in the US electoral process in 2016 focused largely on the use of bots and troll farms.
+Russia’s alleged interference in the US 2016 election focused on using bots and troll farms.
 But whatever the methods, the ultimate objective is to blur the line between fact and fiction.

 Why Is Fake News a Problem?

-The rise of fake news in the 21st century happened due to social media where an eye-catching headline often turns a meek story into a trending post on Facebook.
+The rise of fake news in the 21st century happened due to social media, where an eye-catching headline often turns a meek story into a trending post on Facebook.
 This massive surge in deliberate misinformation harmed the credibility of online platforms.
-Since its main goal is to misinform, the only party benefiting is the one spreading the propaganda.
+Since its primary goal is to misinform, the only party benefiting is the one spreading the propaganda.

 Types of Fake News

-As such, we need to make a distinction between the different types of fake stories , starting from classic bait and switch all the way up to devious hoaxes that can shape national sentiment.
+As such, we must distinguish between the different types of fake stories, starting from classic bait and switching up to devious hoaxes that can shape national sentiment.
 Here are the most common formats you may encounter in newspapers and online.

 Clickbait